sfkleach/execman/docs/tasks/2025-12-28-execman-specification.md

 execman check
 execman check nutmeg-run
 execman check --json
+execman check --no-skip
 ```

 ### Behavior

 - With no arguments: Check all managed executables for updates
 - With argument: Check specific executable for updates
+- By default: Only shows executables with updates available
+- With `--no-skip`: Shows all executables including up-to-date ones

 ### Output Format (Text)